SENG637-Group14/SENG637-assignment2/seng637-a2-Group14.md

 We used Mocking to simulate real objects, allowing us to isolate the unit under test and test the logic within "value2D" and "KeyedValues" objects.
 We used jMock to mock dependencies on these interfaces, since these interfaces do not have concrete implementations in our test environment.

 This allowed us to simulate method calls, control return values, and isolate the behavior of DataUtilities methods without needing actual implementations.
 For example, when testing calculateColumnTotal(), we mocked a Values2D object to return predefined row counts and values, ensuring controlled and repeatable test scenarios.

+** Benefits and Drawbacks of Mocking**
+As much as there are benefits from mocking in terms of Isolation of Units, Control Over Dependencies, Testing in the Absence of Implementations and Simplified Test Setup, there are still drawbacks to this approach, just to mention a few;

+Drawbacks of Mocking

+1. **Over-Specification**
+   - Mocking can lead to tests becoming tightly coupled to the implementation, causing them to break even if the behavior remains the same.
+If the code changes but functionality doesn’t, mocks may need to be updated, leading to brittle tests.

+2. **False Positives**
+   - Incorrectly set up mocks can cause tests to pass even when the unit isn't functioning correctly, which can give a false sense of security and cause issues later.

+3. **Increased Complexity**
+   - Mocking could potientially add complexity to tests.
+Proper mock setup can be challenging and requires familiarity with mocking frameworks.
+This complexity can make tests harder to understand and maintain, especially if mock setups become intricate.

 **2.5 Test Design Summary**